What is Farm to Table / Farm to Fork?

-In the farm-to-table model, long journeys on planes, ships, and trucks are not needed.
+In the farm-to-fork model, long journeys on planes, ships, and trucks are not needed.
 Farmers’ markets and local businesses are often centrally located, as well.
 Because they are generally smaller than big-box stores, local businesses can exist in highly urbanized areas.
 This means that consumers do not need to take long drives or public transportation to buy from these businesses.

 This reduction of food mileage significantly decreases the environmental impact of farm-to-table eating.

 Boosting Local Economies

 Supporting small, local farms also increases economic activity in local communities.
 With the farm-to-table model, more money flows into the pockets of local farmers instead of large, multinational corporations.
 This creates a more sustainable local economy that ensures long-term viability for a community.

 As an increasingly trendy (and even mainstream) term, farm-to-table is often misused — accidentally or otherwise.
 For example, food sold at a grocery store is not — by definition — ‘farm to table’.
 If an ingredient was not purchased directly from a farm, it is not farm-to-table.
 It is essential to be wary of this distinction because the term farm-to-table is not legally defined by any US regulating body.